Hospice care in the United States: Hospice demographic

 In order to qualify for hospice care, patients must have certification from two physicians that they have less than six months to live if their disease runs its natural course.
 Usually the patient's primary physician and the Hospice Medical Director provide this certification.
 Patients can and do stay on hospice longer than six months, and as long as the hospice team continues to certify with supporting evidence that the patient is terminal, insurance companies will usually continue to pay for hospice care.

 Many physicians are slow to refer to hospice care, waiting until they are absolutely certain of a terminal prognosis.
 Some physicians believe that the patient must have a six-month prognosis or less to receive hospice care, while others are overly optimistic in their assessment of prognosis, presuming treatment will be more effective than it is.
 As a result, the majority of patients are referred to hospice in the very end-stages of their diseases, or choose that time to seek hospice care.
 The average length of stay in hospice before a patient dies was 26 days in 1994 and 19 days in 1998.
 Although the length of average stays has since increased, the term of care continues to be underused.
 In 2004 the average stay was 57 days and the median length was 22 days.
 33% of hospice patients admitted in 2004 died within seven days of admission.

 Such late admission is inconsistent with the process of hospice, which is to alleviate patient distress over a period of time, based on time for patients and family members to develop relationships with the hospice team.

 Some people believe that only individuals suffering from cancer or AIDS can receive hospice care.
 Hospice in the United States developed around the model of cancer care, with a relatively predictable pattern of deterioration.
 According to 2002's The Case Against Assisted Suicide: For the Right to End-of-life Care, "60% of hospice patients have cancer."
-But, patients can be on hospice for numerous other illnesses, such as end-stage heart and lung diseases, stroke, renal failure, Alzheimers, or many other conditions.
+But, patients can be on hospice for numerous other illnesses, such as end-stage heart and lung diseases, stroke, renal failure, Alzheimer's disease, or many other conditions.
 Any diagnosis that would be an acceptable cause of death on a death certificate is, if expected to be terminal, an acceptable diagnosis for hospice care.